bipinKrishnan/ml-recipe-book/translation.md

 metric = load_metric('sacrebleu')
 ```

-The metric require the predicted and target translations to be in string format, let's calculate the bleu score using an english sentence:
+The metric require the predicted and target translations to be in text format.
+Let's calculate the bleu score using an english sentence:

 ```python
 prediction = ['So it can happen anywhere.']